imane-rhiyat/E-Commerce-Retail-Analytics-ML/README.md

 The features were then:

 - Log transformed
-- Standardized using StandardScaler
+- Standardized using **StandardScaler**
-- Clustered using a 4-cluster K-Means model
+- Clustered using a **4-cluster K-Means** model

-This stage demonstrates how a traditional analytics workflow can be extended with machine learning to identify customer segments based on purchasing behavior.
+This stage demonstrates how a traditional analytics workflow can be extended with Machine Learning to identify customer segments based on purchasing behavior.

 ---